OcMalde/PhyloCharMod_publ/README.md

 [Bio](https://github.com/biopython/biopython), the Biopython Project is an international association of developers of freely available Python tools for computational molecular biology.

-[Bioservices](https://pypi.org/project/bioservices/), (only for annotations recuperation, if annotations are provided an other way, its not necessary.

 #### Muscle

 [Muscle](http://www.drive5.com/muscle/), one of the best-performing multiple alignment programs.